tartley/resume/Jonathan-Hartley-resume.md

 ------------- ---------------------------------------------------------------------------------
 **Lambda**\   Lambda's public cloud provides access to premier GPUs, which customers *Sep 2023*\   use to train AI models.
-My team converts customer requests and *to present.* other events into configuration changes on hypervisors across multiple
+My team converts customer requests and *to present.* other events into configuration changes on bare metal hypervisors across multiple
-              datacenters, to create and manage virtual machines, dynamic network configuration, access to GPU hardware and storage, presenting the results to users as their own private cluster.
+              datacenters, to create and manage virtual machines, dynamic network configuration, access to GPUs and storage, presenting the results to users as their own private cluster.

               I analyze & deliver new features such as our first on-hypervisor agent, to which I migrated our server health checks.
-Moving features out of our centralized command-and-control service, granting more direct access to the hypervisor, made the code simpler, and the health checks more detailed and insightful.
+Moving features out of our centralized command-and-control service, granting more direct access to the hypervisor, made the health check code simpler, with more detailed and insightful checks.

-              The team then helped me migrate our primary and most involved workflow, launching VMs.
+              I then worked with others to migrate our primary and most involved workflow, launching VMs.
 This made the code more scalable and responsive, and especially more reliable than micro-managing many hypervisors from afar by sending low level commands over ssh.
-This eliminated whole classes of error, improving user experience and reducing on-call events, important as we grow the fleet.
+              This eliminated whole classes of errors, improving user experience and reducing on-call events, important as we grow the fleet.

               To support the company's builds of High Performance Computing clusters for clients, I produced a parameterizable Python model of proposed clusters,